Call for Abstracts

 The Program Sub-Committee are open to proposals for other styles of presentation to support learning and the exchange of ideas that is not mentioned in the Call for Abstracts.
 If you would like to propose another style of presentation, please provide:

-Please note that authors may wish to write a paper for Australian Forestry or the New Zealand Journal of Forestry based on the abstract submitted for the 2023 Conference.
+Please note that authors may wish to write a paper for Australian Forestry based on the abstract submitted for the 2025 Conference.
 The Program Sub-Committee may also approach authors, based on their abstract, requesting that they prepare a paper for publication.

 Format of Abstracts: